-- Do not be afraid to call 911. - Call 406-475-4931 (John Rutherford, Director of Facilities & Maintenance) or 208-669-0707, (Tricia Fiscus, Asst.
-Dean of Admin.
-Affairs), or if at APC include, 208-305-1042 (Stephanie Hunthausen, Executive Director of CTE). - Be prepared for a total evacuation of the campus or a total lockdown. - Attempt to organize evacuation by sections of the campus if total evacuation is ordered.
+- Do not be afraid to call 911. - Call 617-446-3691 (Kelley Turner, Executive Director of Operations), or 406-475-4931 (John Rutherford, Director of Facilities & Maintenance) or if at APC call 617-446-3691 (Kelley Turner, Executive Director of Operations), or 208-305-1042 (Stephanie Hunthausen, Executive Director of CTE). - Be prepared for a total evacuation of the campus or a total lockdown. - Attempt to organize evacuation by sections of the campus if total evacuation is ordered.
 Follow instructions from emergency personnel. - If a total evacuation is ordered, use caution and don't panic. - If the hazardous materials spill affects only a small area such as a lab, contact Helena Fire Department 911. - Pull the material safety data sheet for the chemical(s) that spilled or leaked.